How To Become A Market Vendor

 Western Wake Farmers Market conducts its main vendor evaluation and selection between December and February each year.
 Vendors are notified of selection decisions by the end of February.
 We do also accept applications year-round from vendors with products not currently represented or under-represented at the markets.

 WWFM is a producer-only food market, meaning that only products grown, made, or with significant value-added component may be sold at our market.
 We do NOT require that the business owner represent the product at market, i.e., a knowledgable employee is acceptable.
 For value-added food products (e.g., baked goods), we strongly prefer that if a locally-produced input is available (e.g., eggs), it is used in your product, and if that input is available from a fellow WWFM vendor, that they be the source of that ingredient.
 We also expect vendors to give ingredient attribution to fellow vendor-suppliers, on their market display, minimally.
 For the avoidance of doubt, we do not entertain applications from processed food producers using co-packers.
-We are not accepting new applications from craft (non-food) vendors, except for participation in our Craft Fair events, generally held once or twice a year.
+We are not accepting new applications from craft (non-food) vendors.

 WWFM has a significant body of knowledge around what makes farmers markets and farmers market vendors successful.
 We have a rigorous evaluation process for each application.
 It begins with a paper screening to make sure that what you’re offering is currently a need at market, and if so, moves on to a full-fledged evaluation, including on-site visit to your place of business, that is as much of an interview as it is a verification.
 Generally, the vendors who do well at WWFM have the following characteristics (some of these characteristics are codified in our market rules, others are more difficult to codify but are key criteria for success):